department-of-veterans-affairs/va.gov-team/teams/vsp/teams/content-ia/vsp-repos/README.md

 ### Approach/Decisions ###

-- Two repos will be used to for VSP and VFS documentation
+- Two repos will be used for VSP and VFS documentation
   - va.gov-team repo - A public repo that will be primary repo for all documentation and artifacts for all teams building on and with the platform.
   - va.gov-team-sensitive - A private repo that will be used to store information and documents that should not be publicly visible for privacy and security reasons.